 The models in the box are bursting full of character and flavour, for the most part.
 Honestly, it’s a little hard for me to sing Grubs praises as I’m not a huge fan of creepy crawlies.
 An honourable mention at this point to Baron Von Fancyhat from the human faction and Beaky Bobby from the Goblins to my favourite miniatures.
 Not only for the sculpts which are cool but also for the ridiculously funny names.
 You get four models from the two main factions.
 The Humans and the Goblins, I haven’t sunk quite enough time in with the Humans yet but the Goblins are great fun.
 Just from the outset you have a fairly well balanced force.
 Setting the game up is a really quick process.

-To set up the Moonstones for harvesting you drop an odd number of Moonstone Dice (the D4) in the middle of the board after deployment.
+To set up the Moonstones for harvesting you drop an odd number of Moonstone Dice (the D4) in the middle of the board before deployment.
 This gives some random element to the Moonstones location as you never quite know where they are going to bounce.
 You also never know how deeply buried the moonstone will be as the number on the Dice is how deep the moonstone is.
 Each harvest action by a player brings it closer to the surface by one.

 My first game was played with just the combat and the moonstone so was a somewhat simplified quick game.
 Even at that level it plays great.
 However, in the starter set there are also event and agenda cards.
 These can be added to the game to inject it with a bit more variety.